Best All-in-One / Bridge Cameras

-Prosumer level all-in-one, or Bridge, cameras have the features and some of the performance specs of interchangeable lens cameras but are housed in bodies with built-in zoom lenses.
-This is a great way to get DSLR or ILC-like images, but with the convenience of a Point-and-shoot camera.
+Prosumer level all-in-one or bridge cameras have the features and some of the performance specs of interchangeable lens cameras but are housed in bodies with built-in zoom lenses.
+This is a great way to get DSLR or ILC-like images, but with the convenience of a point-and-shoot camera.
 These cameras cost more than your entry and mid-level point-and-shoots, but are often equipped with larger sensors, faster image processors, and improved optics.
-All-in-ones are perfect as second cameras for DSLR or ILC owners, or for anyone who needs to grab high-quality images or videos without having to invest in several different lenses.
+All-in-ones are perfect as second cameras for DSLR or mirrorless owners, or for anyone who needs to grab high-quality images or videos without having to invest in several different lenses.

 PROS: Built-in ND, 3:2 and 4:3 modes

-The PowerShot G1 X Mark II is Canon's Powershot flagship camera.
-It has a compact, smart design, featuring a huge, 1.5-inch 12.8 Megapixel High-Sensitivity CMOS sensor, a powerful DIGIC 6 Image Processor, Optical Image Stabilizer and a circular, 9-blade aperture for stunning blurred backgrounds.
+The PowerShot G1 X Mark II, Canon's Powershot flagship camera, has a compact, smart design, featuring a huge, 1.5-inch 12.8 Megapixel High-Sensitivity CMOS sensor, a powerful DIGIC 6 processor, Optical Image Stabilizer, and a circular, 9-blade aperture for stunning blurred backgrounds.
 The PowerShot G1 X Mark II has a better lens and sensor than most point-and-shoot cameras, and you never have to worry about swapping cameras.
 It can provide some truly stunning images out of such a small package.
-And the best, part, Canon just replaced it with the Mark III, which means the Mark II is dropping quickly in price.

 Sensor size: 1" | Resolution: 20MP | Viewfinder: Electronic | Display: 3" tilting touchscreen | Max Burst Shooting: 24 fps with AF tracking | Video Recording: 4K (24p/30p) 960fps, 480fps or 240fps capture rates to playback at 1080p, in either 60p, 30p or 24p